GabrielWeinbrenner/Procedural-Sandbox/README.md

 # 🌍 Procedural Sandbox 🌍

-Welcome to Procedural Sandbox, an innovative project developed in Swift using RealityKit.
+Welcome to Procedural Sandbox, a project developed in Swift using RealityKit.
 This application features dynamic procedural generation of terrains, allowing you to explore and interact with an ever-changing world.
 Perfect for creating immersive environments and experimenting with procedural content.

 ## Features ✨